 You can modify your search by using the dropdown menu.
 Or, you can refine your search using filters and attributes.
 (See image below).

-If I'm ever searching for a product I want to promote, and rarely does that happen, I usually like to sort the results by Average % Rebill or Gravity.
+If I'm ever searching for a product I want to promote on ClickBank, and rarely does that happen, I usually like to sort the results by Average % Rebill or Gravity.

 The reason I prefer to view Average % Rebill is

-The Gravity measurement simply provides an approximate of how many affiliates were able to successfully promote a product from an account.
+The Gravity measurement provides an approximate of how many affiliates were able to successfully promote a product from an account.
 Useful to keep in mind when doing your research.

 Once you find a list of potential products you'd like to promote, the next step is to actually purchase those products and use them in your business for a month or two.